 佛告阿難:「我初綰巾,汝名為結,此疊花巾先實一條,第二第三云何汝曹復名為結?」

-The Buddha told Ānanda, “When I first tied this cloth, you called it a knot.
-There is only one piece of cloth but why did you call the second and third ties also knots?
+The Buddha said to Ānanda, “When I first tied the cloth, you called it a knot.
+There is only one piece of flower cloth but why did you call the second and third ties also knots?

 阿難白佛言:「世尊!此寶疊花緝績成巾,雖本一體,如我思惟:『如來一綰得一結名,若百綰成終名百結,何況此巾秖有六結,終不至七亦不停五。』云何如來秖許初時,第二第三不名為結?」